RevolutionWhales/community-node-ovh/README.md

-**Note:** This repository, including below instruction, is currently under heavy testing and development.
+**Note:** This repository, including below instruction, is currently **under heavy testing and development**.
+Things will change over time.

 ## Prerequisites
 For Windows users, to interact with Command Line Interface (CLI), it's recommended to install Tabby & Git Bash.